-In the Upper School, which serves students in grades 9 through 12, we do more than prepare our students for university; we equip them to make a positive difference in the world.
+In the Upper School, which serves students in Grades 9 - 12, we do more than prepare our students for university; we equip them to make a positive difference in the world.

 In the Upper School, we develop young people who are critical thinkers and complex problem solvers.
-Students who have a vast array of interests and passions and who learn through real world collaboration in university and corporate internships and programs and service projects around the world.
+Students who have a wide array of interests and passions and who learn through real world collaboration, in university, during corporate internships and through service projects around the world.

 Recognized around the world for superior college preparation, the IB Diploma Program emphasizes learning experiences that foster achievement and curriculum that is thematic, transdisciplinary and intricate.

 Students are engaged in regular discussions about abstract, complex ideas including reflective thinking about life experiences, critical examination of assumptions about knowledge, and appreciation of multiple perspectives.

 Using the framework of the IB, courses include the following:

 Arts, Computer Science, Experimental Sciences, Individuals & Societies; Language & Literature (taught in English, French, Spanish or German), Language Acquisition (for Chinese, French, German and Spanish at every experience level), Mathematics and Physical Education.